pypa/setuptools/docs/pkg_resources.rst

 To advertise an entry point, a project needs to use ``setuptools`` and provide an ``entry_points`` argument to ``setup()`` in its setup script, so that the entry points will be included in the distribution's metadata.
-For more details, see `Advertising Behavior <https://setuptools.readthedocs.io/en/latest/userguide/entry_point.html#dynamic-discovery-of-services-and-plugins`>_.
+For more details, see :ref:`Advertising Behavior<dynamic discovery of services and plugins>`.

 Each project distribution can advertise at most one entry point of a given name within the same entry point group.
 For example, a distutils extension